cigarettes; smoke; smoking; tobacco; smoker; nicotine; ASH; smoke; free; laws;

 - Cigarette advertising is banned in all forms of the media, and most sporting events (including team sponsorship)

-- From 1 January 2012 the display of tobacco products is prohibited in retail outlets.
+- The display of tobacco products is prohibited in retail outlets.
 Tobacco products must not be visible from anywhere inside or outside a retail outlet.

-- The law also requires that Health Warnings appear on the packaging of all tobacco products, and states the size of the warnings and what information they have to include, and cigarettes must not be advertised at places where they are sold.
+- The law also requires that Health Warnings and graphic images appear on the packaging of all tobacco products, and states the size of the warnings and what information they have to include, and cigarettes must not be advertised at places where they are sold.

-- Smoking has been banned in most workplaces and public places such as shopping malls, and cinemas.
+- Smoking has been banned in most workplaces, and in public places such as shopping malls, and cinemas.
 It is increasingly being banned in more places.

 - In South Australia it is illegal to smoke in a car with children as passengers.